rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 ## Closures

-In the classic Upvalues implementation from Lua 5, followed also by [Crafting Interpreters][2], a linked list of upvalues is used to map stack locations to shared variables.
+In the classic upvalues implementation from Lua 5, followed also by [Crafting Interpreters][2], a linked list of upvalues is used to map stack locations to shared variables.